Visual Implicit Autoregressive Modeling¶

 Overall Architecture¶

-At each scale \(k\), VIAR proceeds as follows: (1) Input injection: use \(p=5\) pre-blocks to project the previous scale output \(e_{k-1}\) into \(x_k = f_{\text{pre}}(e_{k-1}, c)\); (2) Implicit equilibrium: initialize \(z^0 = x_k\), then iteratively update \(z^{t+1} = f_{\text{imp}}(\text{Proj}([z^t, x_k]), c)\) until reaching the fixed point \(z_k^*\); (3) Post-projection: \(\hat{r}_k = f_{\text{post}}(z_k^*, c)\) uses \(p=5\) post-blocks to output token predictions.
-The overall next-scale autoregressive factorization \(p(r_1,\cdots,r_K) = \prod_k p(r_k|r_{<k})\) is consistent with VAR, and the VAE tokenizer reuses VAR's multi-scale VQVAE and is frozen.
+The workflow of VIAR for each scale \(k\) is: (1) Input injection: use \(p=5\) pre-blocks to project the previous scale output \(e_{k-1}\) into \(x_k = f_{\text{pre}}(e_{k-1}, c)\); (2) Implicit equilibrium: initialize from \(z^0 = x_k\) and iterate \(z^{t+1} = f_{\text{imp}}(\text{Proj}([z^t, x_k]), c)\) until the fixed point \(z_k^*\) is reached; (3) Post-projection: \(\hat{r}_k = f_{\text{post}}(z_k^*, c)\) uses \(p=5\) post-blocks to output token predictions.
+The factorization of the next-scale autoregression \(p(r_1,\cdots,r_K) = \prod_k p(r_k|r_{<k})\) remains consistent with VAR, and the VAE tokenizer reuses the frozen multi-scale VQVAE from VAR.

 Key Designs¶

-- Mechanism: Defines a contractive mapping \(f_{\text{imp}}(z, x, c)\) implemented as a Transformer block plus an input injection projection \(\text{Proj}([z, x_k])\), solving for the fixed point \(z_k^* = f_{\text{imp}}(z_k^*, x_k, c)\).
-A single trained block can be iterated any number of times at inference—the model's "effective depth" is controlled by the number of iterations at test time, not fixed at training.
-Figure 6 shows parameter/gradient memory is about 2.87GB (VIAR) vs 7.49GB (VAR-d30), optimizer state 5.74GB vs 14.98GB, saving about 61.6%.
+The bottleneck of VAR is the middle stack, which hardcodes 20+ layers of explicit Transformers, tying depth to both quality and cost.
+VIAR folds this stack into a single weight-tied fixed-point operator: defining a contractive mapping \(f_{\text{imp}}(z, x, c)\), implemented as a Transformer block plus an input injection projection \(\text{Proj}([z, x_k])\), and solving for the fixed point \(z_k^* = f_{\text{imp}}(z_k^*, x_k, c)\).
+The key advantage is that this single trained block can be iterated any number of times during inference—the "effective depth" is determined at test time.
+This reduces middle stack parameters by 93.3% (61.6% overall reduction) and enables multi-depth deployment with a single model.
+The resource gains are evident in memory usage: Figure 6 shows parameter/gradient memory of ~2.87GB (VIAR) vs 7.49GB (VAR-d30), and optimizer states of 5.74GB vs 14.98GB.

-Stochastic Jacobian-Free Backprop (S-JFB):
+2. Stochastic Jacobian-Free Backprop (S-JFB): Stable Gradients in Constant Memory

-Cross-scale Adaptive Iteration Scheduling:
+3. Cross-scale Adaptive Iteration Scheduling: Allocating Iterations as Compute Budget

 Loss & Training¶

-Standard next-scale cross-entropy \(\mathcal{L} = -\sum_k \log p_\theta(\hat{r}_k|r_{<k})\).
-The implicit layer uses S-JFB, while the shallow layers before and after use standard backprop.
-Global batch size is 512, learning rate 8e-5, and other optimizer/scheduler settings follow VAR.
+Standard next-scale cross-entropy is used: \(\mathcal{L} = -\sum_k \log p_\theta(\hat{r}_k|r_{<k})\).
+Implicit layers use S-JFB, and shallow layers use standard backprop.
+Global batch size 512, lr 8e-5, with other optimizers/schedulers following VAR.
 The tokenizer is frozen.
-The backbone is the 2B-parameter VAR-d30 VQVAE plus custom pre/imp/post structures.
+The base utilizes the VQVAE from the 2B-parameter VAR-d30 with the custom pre/imp/post architecture.

 Key Experimental Results¶